 Over the last 25 years, working across multiple countries and sectors, I agree that few organizations recognize the real value a contact center operation can have in delivering BOTH profitable growth AND cost reduction.
 As a critical element of any customer journey, inbound contact centers are a hugely rich and valuable source of information to determine where in the journey repeatable errors are being made.
 However, rather than focusing on using the insight that the reasons for contact generate to eliminate the ROOT CAUSE of these repeatable errors, too many have focused on the cost of managing the quantity, length, and quality of calls.
 Effectively using customer contact as a way of eliminating ‘random customer experiences’ AND developing deeper relationships with customers that improve their perception and the financial performance of the organization at the same time SHOULD be a ‘no brainer’!!!

 I couldn’t agree more with the concept of turning the contact center into a profit center.
 I believe that having a customer success mindset and selling with your customer’s interest at heart, rather than selling just to sell and hit quotas, will bring so much more value to both your customers and to your business.
 It’s my mantra – whatever you do, do it out of love, not out of fear.

-By implementing this exercise with your customer experience team you will automatically improve the quality of the communication with customers, increase customer loyalty and overall success of your business.
+By implementing this exercise with your customer experience team you will automatically improve the quality of the communication with customers, increase customer loyalty, prevent failed payments and overall success of your business.